 Epilepsy Action has more information about epilepsy medicines and their individual levels of risk.

-The MHRA says women should not take sodium valproate during pregnancy unless there is no other treatment that works for them.
-If you take sodium valproate and want to have a baby, speak to your epilepsy specialist for advice about planning your pregnancy.
+The MHRA says women should not take sodium valproate during pregnancy unless there is no other treatment that works for them, or they can’t tolerate any other treatment.
+If you take sodium valproate and want to have a baby, speak to your epilepsy specialist as soon as possible for advice about planning your pregnancy.
 Your specialist may advise you to switch to a different medicine.
 If so, they should tell you how to do this safely, before you start trying for a baby.

 If you are taking sodium valproate and unexpectedly become pregnant, keep taking your medicine and make an urgent appointment to speak to your GP.
-They will refer you to your specialist for advice.
+They should refer you to your specialist within days for advice.

 Epilepsy Action has more information about sodium valproate and risks in pregnancy.